Blatter departure date set as FIFA tries again with reforms

 Instead of agreeing to a serious independent reform commission, FIFA announced yet another taskforce.
 This will not be sufficient to win back trust," it said in a statement.

-The one change agreed by the executive committee is for World Cup bidders and contractors on World Cup hosting projects to satisfy U.N.
+The one change agreed by the executive commmittee is for World Cup bidders and contractors on World Cup hosting projects to satisfy U.N.
 "Principles on Business and Human Rights".

 FIFA's choices of Russia and Qatar as hosts for the 2018 and 2022 World Cups has been criticised by human rights groups.